-Nishkam School Trust have a separate Whistleblowing Policy that is reviewed annually by the Executive Team and approved by the Trust Board.
+The Trust have a separate Whistleblowing Policy that is reviewed by the Executive Team and approved by the Trust Board.
 All new staff are required to review and adhere to this policy as part of their induction.

 14. Record-keeping